Five Ways to Survive the Holidays During a Divorce

 and trying to be festive you can also make divorce plans that will help

-you feel more in control, goal oriented and less stressed.
+you feel more in control, result-oriented and less stressed.
 In addition,

 don’t forget to combine this planning with a scheduled spa time